Oxford Road Community School

 PE

-Our PE days are Monday and Friday.
+Our PE days are Tuesday and Friday.

 Please make sure your child comes into school wearing their PE kit on those days.